Shashinoor13/products-api/product_backend/README.md

     -   The result from the database is then stored in the cache using the generated key for subsequent requests.
     -   The data is returned to the use case.
 7.  **Response**: The DTO returned from the use case is serialized into a JSON response and sent back to the client.
 The `LoggerMiddleware` logs the final status code and response time.

-This layered architecture ensures that business logic is decoupled from the web framework and data access, making the application easier to maintain, test, and scale.